For all things vegetarian and vegan

 One of the things that I missed most when I moved to the USA from Scotland was the traditional British tea, especially the scrumptious scones that were so readily available.
 But with this recipe, baking scones at home is so easy that there is no excuse for not doing it - especially as freshly-baked scones have a flavor and texture that you never find in the store-bought variety.

 The best way to serve these scones is warm from the oven (leave them to cool slightly first).
 They will keep for several days, and are nice split and toasted.
-In Britain, they are nearly always eaten with butter and jelly (jam), and, in some parts of the country, with a generous dollop of cream.
+In Britain, they are nearly always eaten with butter and jelly (jam), and, in some parts of the country, with the addition of a generous dollop of cream - as in our photo.
 But if you are worried about cholesterol, they are also delicious on their own.

 These quantities make eight to ten scones.